yeuchi/RunYasso800/README.md

 7. April 18, 2020: available on Google Play.\
    a.
 Added: ResultActivity Toast if exception is thrown.\
    b.
 Fixed: Ooops! version 6 was missing GoogleMap key; hence unable to render.
+8. April 18, 2020: submitted for Google approval.\
+   a.
+Added: removed name & goal reset in Main.\
+   b.
+Added: wake-lock during a run.

 # References
 1. How to do Yasso 800s, by Christine Luff, VeryWellFit, August 04, 2019\